 5. Cut belt about 8” from the buckle.
 Carefully sew belt using leather needle on your machine or punch holes in leather on either side and hand-sew handle.
 Tip: light weight fabric need light-weight straps, and heavy weight fabrics can be matched with heavier weight straps such as this thick leather belt.

-Burlap Messgenger Bag: Crafty CPA
+sources: Burlap Messgenger Bag: Crafty CPA

 Vintage French Tea Towels (did not take a picture of the tea towels I saw, but they are like this): The Comforts of Home